Axeon-Network/kurowiki/pages/articles/development_of_kurowiki.md

 layout: main
 title: Development of KuroWiki
 permalink: Development_of_KuroWiki
-hatnote: This article details about the development of KuroWiki, for the main KuroWiki article, see <a href="KuroWiki">KuroWiki</a>
 ---

-Initial concepts for [KuroWiki](KuroWiki) existed as early as April 2025 with the goal of creating a resource to easily get information about Nekori's projects and related content.
+Initial ideas for what would eventually become [KuroWiki](KuroWiki) existed as early as April 2025 with the set goal of making easy to get information about [Nekori](Nekori64)'s projects.
+In its early days, *KuroWiki* was a Nekori-themed encyclopedia branded under the name *HoriWiki*.

-Several options were being considered by [Nekori](/Nekori) such as a self-hosted MediaWiki server, but Nekori was unsure how to make it work.
-A Miraheze-hosted wiki was also taken in consideration between **May 1-3 2025**, however this option was also taken off the table due to the Miraheze bot not cooperating.
-As such, the final decision was to start a custom-built wiki core from the ground up, dubbed "**Deltari**" (initially known as *HoriWiki Engine*, and then as *LexWiki Engine* and *KuroWiki Engine* respectively)
+Between 1 May and 3 May 2025, several options were considered by Nekori in order to make the project possible, such as a self-hosted [MediaWiki](https://mediawiki.org) server and a Miraheze-hosted wiki, after both options failing, a custom-built wiki engine codenamed *Deltari* (formerly known as the *HoriWiki Engine*, *LexWiki Engine* and *KuroWiki Engine*) started development in 4 May 2025.

 KuroWiki went through [development hell](https://en.wikipedia.org/wiki/Development_hell).